ohayoga/Eclipse-Visualization/README.md

 ### VisualizeFit
 Visualize the dataset and its estimated distribution

-## Final Step: Eclipse Visualization
+## Final Step: Ellipse Visualization
 1. Apply anomaly detection and exclude outliers.
 2. Detect convex hull and delete insiders.
 3. Fill the edges with uniformly distributed points.